Medical and Health Humanities Major

 SLO 1: Students will be able to identify different cultural and social views of health.

 SLO 2: Students will be able to assess how cultural and social perspectives impact concepts of health.

 SLO 1: Students will be able to identify factors that affect health care delivery and health care access.

 SLO 2: Students will be able to assess the impact of factors that affect health care delivery and health care access.

 Program Goal 4 Outcome:

-The Medical and Health Humanities major provides students with a strong and multidisciplinary background in issues relate to medicine, health, and the humanities.
-The major has a large number of free electives and allows students to join the pre-Doctor of Physical Therapy program, specialize in pre-law, or pursue a double major in another humanities discipline.
+The Medical and Health Humanities major provides students with a strong transdisciplinary background in issues relate to medicine and health.
+The major has a large number of free electives and allows students to join the pre-Doctor of Physical Therapy program , specialize in pre-law , or pursue a double major in another humanities discipline.

-After transfer credits are applied, transfer students must complete all of the remaining Medical and Health Humanities requirement as listed.
+After transfer credits are applied, transfer students must complete all of the remaining Medical and Health Humanities requirement as listed in this catalog.

 Students in the Medical and Health Humanities major must complete the following requirements; the total number of credits, including University Core Curriculum Requirements and Electives, required for graduation with the Medical and Health Humanities major is 120: